The Spirit of Christmas (short films): Plot

-The boys are singing "We Wish You a Merry Christmas" when Stan points out that Kyle is Jewish.
+The boys are singing "We Wish You A Merry Christmas" until Stan points out that Kyle is Jewish.
 Kyle then starts to sing the "Dreidel Song", but is mocked by Stan and Cartman.
 Their arguing is interrupted when Jesus appears, asking them to lead him to the mall, where they find Santa Claus.

-Jesus is angry with Santa because he feels he diminishes the memory of Jesus' birthday with his presents.
+Jesus is angry with Santa because he feels he ruins the memory of Jesus' birthday with his presents.
 Santa, insistent that Christmas is a time for giving, rouses Jesus into fighting him, claiming that "there can be only one".
 Their fight causes large-scale destruction that kills various bystanders, including Kenny.
 Jesus pins Santa down, and each of them asks the boys to help them.
 The boys hesitate and wonder, "What would Brian Boitano do?"
 Boitano appears before the boys and delivers a speech about how Christmas should be about being good to one another.
 The boys tell the fighters of Boitano's message, and they apologize to each other in shame.
 They thank the boys for helping them and forgive each other.
 The boys realize that the true meaning of Christmas is presents, and Kyle remarks that Jewish children receive presents for eight days during Hanukkah.
-Intrigued, the other boys decide to become Jews as well, and the three leave the scene as rats gather near Kenny's corpse.
+Intrigued, the other boys decide to become Jews as well, and the three leave the scene as rats gather near Kenny's corpse again.